ANTONYMATHENGE/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Support and Contact Details
+- For any comments,suggestions,feedback or inquiries, contact me via email: `tonnykogi@gmail.com`

+- Make contributions to the code.